SynBioHub/synbiohub2-mkdocs/docs/1_getting_started/setup.md

 ## 2. Technical Details

-You can change these, but they should already be prefilled based on your URL, so we don\'t recommend modifying them.
+You can change these, but they should already be prefilled based on your URL, so we don't recommend modifying them.
 If you are deploying publicly, you will need to set up a reverse proxy to host both the frontend and backend at the same URL and port.

 ## 3. Creating Your First User Account